Shubham10320/travelopia_assignment/README.md

 4. analysis

 ## About Website
-Armenia Tours Website is a static web page built using HTML, CSS, and JavaScript.
-It includes a responsive design to provide a great user experience on both desktop and mobile devices.
-The website features a "Read More/Read Less" button to toggle the visibility of detailed descriptions.
+Armenia Tours Website is a static web page built using HTML, CSS, and JavaScript. which deals with travel and tours.

 ### Features